 Our dentists can fix a number of different problems with your smile with dental crowns in Sacramento, California.
-You may be surprised at the number of ways Dr. Peter Kim, Dr. William Altig and Dr. Eric Gregg can use crowns to improve your appearance and oral health.
+You may be surprised at the number of ways Dr. Peter Kim and Dr. William Altig can use crowns to improve your appearance and oral health.
 To learn more, call Sierra Oaks Dental at (916) 481-2000 to plan your visit.

 (4) Anterior Crown Restorations (Top 4 front teeth repaired with crowns)

 What Is a Dental Crown?